marcossantiago/kubernetes-workshop/03_services.md

 ### Do it yourself

-* Create a service for the nginx pods.
+* Create a service for the nginx pods (Created earlier).
 * Expose port 80 to a static nodePort 31000.
 * Access the service using `curl` or a browser.